What can I expect from a physiotherapy treatment?

-At this time we ask that you provide as much notice as possible if you are unable to attend your appointment.
-However, should there be unforeseen circumstances, please reach out to the clinic as soon as possible.
+We require 24 hours notice for cancelling or rescheduling an appointment.
+Special considerations have been taken during this time, and we ask that you provide as much notice as possible if you are unable to attend your appointment.

 Do you direct-bill to my insurance?
 How much am I covered for?